Hostiles (film): Plot

 Near camp, the chief's daughter-in-law (Black Hawk's wife) Elk Woman, the chief's daughter Living Woman and Rosalee are abducted and raped by three fur traders.
-The group hunts down and kills the culprits.
-Malloy is killed in the fight.
+The group hunts down and kills the culprits; Malloy is killed in the fight.
 The next night, Metz walks into a downpour and begins to express guilt for his past actions against the Natives, leaving Blocker concerned.
 He asks for mercy from Chief Yellow Hawk before returning to his tent.
 Meanwhile, Wills feigns illness, allowing him to kill Kidder and escape.
 Blocker is awakened by Wills killing Kidder and wounds Wills as he escapes.
 Metz chases after him against Blocker's orders.
-The next day, the group finds their bodies with Metz still clutching a gun in his hand following his own suicide.
+The next day, the group finds that Metz killed Wills before dying by suicide.
 A devastated Blocker is consoled by Rosalee.
 They travel farther north as Yellow Hawk's condition continues to deteriorate.
 Blocker makes peace with the chief for the hardships they have inflicted upon one another over the years.

 Yellow Hawk dies just as the group arrives at the tribal lands in Montana, where he is buried.
 As Blocker and others prepare to leave, a rancher and his three sons arrive and declare that they own the land, and order Blocker and the rest of the group to leave with the chief's body.
 Blocker informs them of the president's orders, only to be threatened at gunpoint.
 Blocker refuses, and a shootout ensues.
 Black Hawk, Living Woman, Elk Woman, and Corporal Thomas are killed and buried next to the chief.

 Rosalee decides to take Black Hawk's orphan son, Little Bear, with her to Chicago.
 At the train station, the two thank and bid an emotional farewell to Blocker.
 He hands Little Bear a gift - his copy of Julius Caesar's The Gallic War.
 As the train departs, Blocker decides to step aboard.